 What do you enjoy most about wealth management?

-Getting to build close relationships with clients and helping them to leverage their finances in order to achieve their goals.
+Getting to build close relationships with clients and helping to “quarterback” their financial lives so they can achieve their short- and long-term goals.

 What's the biggest challenge?